state-hiu/Mapgive/_posts/box/en/resources/0900-01-07-resources.md

 <div class="row">
   <div class="col-md-12">
-    <p>There are many additional resources to further advance knowledge of OpenStreetMap and the different ways it can be utilized.</p>
+    <p>There are many additional resources out there that allow anyone to understand the core concepts of mapping and start contributing to OpenStreetMap.
+Browse the resources below that span from covering advanced topics such as validating to how to plan your own successful field mapping project.</p>
   </div>
 </div>